SysLLMatic: Large Language Models are Software System Optimizers: SysLLMatic: Design and Implementation

 For the Java benchmarks, we generate ASTs using ANTLR4 with the \texttt{JavaLexer} and \texttt{JavaParser} modules and collect runtime performance data using \texttt{async-profiler} to produce flame graphs.
+We use the top-$K$ hotspot threshold with $K=50$ in our DaCapo evaluation, as it covers all or most meaningful hotspots after excluding very large files or trivial functions that appear high in the profile simply due to repeated calls in a loop.
 For the HumanEval\_CPP benchmark, implemented in \Cpp, we extract ASTs using Clang’s AST dump and use Linux \texttt{perf} to generate corresponding flame graphs.